MrszhuL/OilWell/README.md

 # OilWell Project

-This is a oilwell sensor project based on liteOS Bearpi.
+This is an oilwell sensor project based on liteOS Bearpi.